Cisneiros/swan-admin/README.md

 The `fields` option is used to change a field behaviour.
 If you set `explicitFieldsOnly` to `true`, the `fields` also sets which model fields will be accessible on the admininstrator interface.

-`fields` should be an object which model field names as keys and objects as values.
-The value object can be empty or have any of the following options:
+`fields` should be an object with model field names as keys and objects as values.
+The value object can be empty or have any of the following options (currently, there is only one option -- `edtior`):

+    // Field:

     {
         editor: <String>    // sets the HTML widget for this field (defaults